colinrjaffe/git-pair-exercise/readme.md

 # Interview with...
 Myself

-What makes you so evil?
+Q: What makes you so evil?

+A: I'm just born that way, baby.

+Q: Why are you so LAME.